AraneaDev/accountant/docs/ledger-migration.md

 # Ledger Migration
-Even though the default migration should cover most usage cases, the ledger table schema can be somewhat customised.
+Even though the default migration should cover most use cases, the ledger table schema allows for some customisation.

-Here are some of the changes that can be performed.
+Here you'll find some of the changes that can be performed.

 ## Using a different prefix for the User ID/Type columns
 Instead of the default `user_id` and `user_type` columns, a different prefix can be set: